Incorporating Innovation. Structural Moments in the History of Theory and Literary Studies (1870/1970)

 - A typology of different ‘fates’ of innovation

-Another task is to systematize different consequences for the incorporated innovation.
-Cases in which its penetrating power survives in single ‘tradable’ elements must be set apart from cases in which innovative elements are solely used to recover established ways of thought or from cases in which processed and trivialized theoretical proposals bring forth completely new approaches.
+Another task was to systematize different consequences for the incorporated innovation.
+Cases in which its penetrating power survives in single ‘tradable’ elements were set apart from cases in which innovative elements are solely used to recover established ways of thought or from cases in which processed and trivialized theoretical proposals bring forth completely new approaches.
 Just think of the term ‘deconstruction’ which is as ubiquitous as it is rarely used terminologically.

 - A determination of the relations between the histories of science, disciplines, and theory

 Transformations in the history of theory can be analyzed most effectively when the achievements and limits of different paradigms touch on the professional self-understanding as well as on the respective individual status of scholars in (inter)disciplinary contexts of communication.
-The project therefore aims at examining the relationship between literary theory and the humanities during the long 20th century.
-On the basis of this, the focus will be widened to include non-scientific contexts, especially art, the public sphere, and science policy.
+The project therefore aimed at examining the relationship between literary theory and the humanities during the long 20th century.
+On the basis of this, the focus was widened to include non-scientific contexts, especially art, the public sphere, and science policy.